Hinged and Sliding Loft Doors

 What Materials are Used for Hinged Loft Doors?

-Hinged loft doors are also built from heavy-wall aluminum tubing.
+Hinged hay loft doors are also built from heavy-wall aluminum tubing.
 We use welded-on hinges and secure latches to ensure ease of use and safety.

 Can I Install a Barn Loft Door Myself?